 - is fitted with at least 1 ceiling fan that has a speed controller and a blade rotation diameter of at least 900mm.

-For a photovoltaic (solar) energy system it must have a minimum of 1 kilowatt capacity to gain the 1-star credit.
+For a solar photovoltaic (PV) energy system, it must have a minimum of 1 kilowatt capacity to gain the 1-star credit.
 However, the optional credit for installation of a solar photovoltaic (PV) energy system will cease on 30 April 2024 as solar PV systems are included in the Whole of Home assessment.

 The design must achieve a minimum baseline rating for the building shell when using the optional credits:

-- a minimum 4.5 stars in tropical, subtropical and warm temperate climate zones
+- a minimum 4½-stars in tropical, subtropical and warm temperate climate zones

 Flexible design options can be used to achieve a 6-star house.
 For example:

 - 6-star building shell rating only

 - 5-star building shell plus 1-star credit for the inclusion of an outdoor living area

 - 4½-star building shell plus 1-star credit for the inclusion of a photovoltaic (solar) energy system, plus a ½-star credit for an outdoor living area.

 Optional credits are provided for regulatory purposes only to assist in complying with Queensland's 6-star standard for houses.
 They do not extend the Nationwide House Energy Rating Scheme (NatHERS) star range beyond 10 stars.